 - Others’ success can be an inspiration for me.

-- I gain from others’ criticisms to my or my work.
+- I gain from others’ criticisms of my work.

 - I need to try out other ways of handling this and I will be able to do better!